slice/react-native-audio-pro/testing.md

 The Android tests use a separate `build.gradle` file located at `android/src/test/build.gradle` to avoid dependencies on React Native.
 This allows the tests to run in isolation without needing to build the entire project.

-The `build.gradle` file is configured to find the test source files in the `java` directory and includes detailed test logging to show the results of each test when running `yarn test:android`.
+The `build.gradle` file is configured to find the test source files in the current directory and includes detailed test logging to show the results of each test when running `yarn test:android`.
+The script uses the `--rerun-tasks` flag to ensure tests are always executed and their results are displayed.

 ### iOS Tests